-4.1 This draft plan has been prepared following a significant amount of consultation with local people and others.

-4.2 This has included a number of open public meetings, leaflets and a questionnaire.
+- 4.1 The plan has been prepared following a significant amount of consultation with local people and others. - 4.2 This has included a number of open public meetings, leaflets and a questionnaire.
 Figure 4 sets these out in more detail.
 A full list of activity can be found in Appendix 1.